 If your child is experimenting with drugs, he/she will be telling lots of lies to cover this up.
 Teens tend to be very good at covering things up.
 If you start wondering whether or not your child is telling you the truth there is a good chance that your instincts are right.
 Be persistent and learn what it is that they are trying to cover up.

-Does your child seems real happy one day, then terribly depressed the next day?
+Does your child seem really happy one day, then terribly depressed the next day?
 Do your child’s emotions go up and down constantly?
 This is often confused with ‘normal’ teenage behavior, but it can also be an obvious sign of drug abuse.
 Don’t simply write it off.

 If your child keeps coming to you needing money, or if money keeps coming up missing from your purse or your wallet, you need to have a serious talk with your child.
 Especially if they always seem to need 20 dollars or 50 dollars — round amounts — since that is often the price drugs cost.